Topic- Animals W/C- 17/01/2022.

-During the autumn term we will spend our time exploring and understanding our bodies!
-Our interest topic this week is our hands and touch.
-In class we will be exploring different things; here are some examples of how you can explore your hands with your children at home:
+During the spring term we will spend our time exploring and understanding different animals!
+Our interest topic this week is habitats animals.
+In class we will be exploring different things; here are some examples of how you can explore habitats animals with your children at home:

-We hope you have lots of fun learning about your hands!
+We hope you have lots of fun learning about habitats of animals and where they live at home!
 Make sure you take lots of pictures and send them into school.

 Filling tray up with foam/oats/sand etc, can your child write different letters of the alphabet in the sensory tray?

 Writing different letters onto blocks- can your child spell their name?
 Can they spell CVC words?

 Interactive stories i.e. the 3 little pigs using pig teddies or printed out pigs and wolf, sticks, straw and blocks to make a house

 Phonics baskets- a basket filled with a letter of the alphabet and different toys/objects that relate i.e. for P- pinecone, pen, panda, polar bear, peacock, Peter pan etc

 Mark making to trace letters